muness/muness.github.io/_posts/2023-06-07-llm-prompt-types.md

 - **When it might be most useful:** When you need a specific piece of information or a yes/no answer.
 - **LLM suitability**: 1/5.
 LLMs can provide incorrect yes/no answers if the correct answer is not well-represented in their training data.
 They are also susceptible to hallucination, generating information that isn't accurate.
 - **Examples:**
-  - "Who is the current President of the United States?"
+  - "Is the Earth flat?"
+  - "Is artificial intelligence capable of human emotions?"
   - "Is it raining in Seattle right now?"
 - **Tradeoffs:** Can provide quick and clear answers, but not suitable for open-ended discussions or creative tasks.
 - **Similar prompts:** Classification Prompts, Retrieval Prompts, Translation Prompts